Val Kilmer: 2010–2025: Later work and final projects

 In 2002, Kilmer worked on a film about the life of Mary Baker Eddy, the founder of the Christian Science church, and Mark Twain, one of her most famous critics.
 The film is about the lives and relationship of Eddy and Twain as "a quirky, tender, tragicomic portrait of two contrasting lives, set against the backdrop of the United States during the Gilded Age."
 Citizen Twain was initially performed as a one-man show Hollywood workshop in April 2012; it then became the basis of Kilmer's film project, his directorial debut.
 The 90-minute film version of his one-man stage show was released as Cinema Twain.
 In 2013, he reunited with his Top Gun co-star Anthony Edwards in the Disney animated movie Planes.
 Kilmer voiced the character Bravo, while Edwards supplied Echo.
 Kilmer also played the role of Detective Dobson in the series finale of the television show Psych.

 In 2017, Kilmer appeared in Song to Song opposite Rooney Mara and Ryan Gosling and directed by Terrence Malick.
 Kilmer also appeared in the 2017 film The Snowman, opposite Michael Fassbender and Rebecca Ferguson and directed by Tomas Alfredson.
 In August 2020, Kilmer shared the screen with his daughter, Mercedes Kilmer, for the first time in Paydirt.
 Kilmer reprised his role as Tom "Iceman" Kazansky for the Top Gun sequel Top Gun: Maverick (2022).
 The 2021 documentary film Val, which chronicles his health struggles and career, premiered at the Cannes Film Festival to critical acclaim and later earned two Critics' Choice Documentary Awards.

 As Kilmer's throat problems affected his vocal abilities, technology solutions were sought.
 In 2021, he collaborated with Sonantic, a London-based software company, to digitally recreate his voice using AI and archived recordings.
 More than 40 vocal models were created to find the closest match for future projects.
 For the 2022 film Top Gun: Maverick, director Joseph Kosinski stated that, despite reports to the contrary, they did not use Sonantic's AI technology in the film.
 Instead, Kilmer's actual voice was digitally altered for clarity.

 Kilmer had been set to make an appearance at the Beverly Hills Film Festival in Beverly Hills, California on April 1, 2025, hours before his death.
+He was originally slated to act in As Deep as the Grave, but could not because of his cancer diagnosis.
+Instead, his likeness and voice were generated exclusively using generative artificial intelligence and "appear in a 'significant part' of the film"; Kilmer never filmed any scenes.
+The makers of As Deep as the Grave cooperated with Kilmer's family estate and the support of his children.